justinlapoirie/WordleHelper/README.md

 Potential Upcoming changes:
 - add print command to allow users to view potential words even when there are more than 100 possible choices
 - allow users to provide multiple inputs in the same line (requires some algorithm restructuring)
+- Basic prediction functionality that indicates more likely word choices out of given possibilities

 Developed by Justin Lapoirie, 10/24/2025